amit-lekhak/mern-shopit/Readme.md

 ### Env Variables

-Create a .env file in the backend folder in config folder with name config.env Add your variables in that as shown in the course.
+Create a .env file in the backend folder in config folder with name config.env Add your variables in that.

 ### Install Dependencies (Frontend)